xamry/notes/Data Engineering/OLAP.md

 Web OLAP is OLAP system accessible via the web browser.

 ### Mobile OLAP
+Mobile OLAP helps users to access and analyze OLAP data using their mobile devices.

 ### HTAP
 Hybrid Transactional/Analytical Processing refers to a database architecture that combines OLTP and OLAP capabilities within a single system.
 Different approaches such as in-memory databases, columnar databases, or distributed processing frameworks may be used to achieve HTAP capabilities.